AdobeDocs/experience-platform.en/help/hygiene/api/overview.md

 ## Work orders

-A work order is a representation of a data hygiene task that deletes customer identities from a specific dataset or all datasets.
+A work order is a representation of a data hygiene task that deletes consumer identities from a specific dataset or all datasets.
 See the [work order endpoint guide](./workorder.md) for details on working with work orders in the API.

 ## Time to live (TTL) for datasets